U.S. Onshoring And Its Impact On U.S.-Centric Companies

 We believe local companies are likely to disproportionately benefit because of their flexibility to adapt and respond quickly.
 This is a distinctive tailwind for small and midsize companies that we expect will play out over many years.

-Another potential U.S. onshoring beneficiary is a leader in the production and distribution of high-density polyethylene (HDPE) pipe, which is used in stormwater and sanitary sewer applications and offers several advantages over traditional concrete piping.
+Another potential U.S. onshoring beneficiary is a leader in the production and distribution of high-density polyethylene (HDPE) pipe, which are used in stormwater and sanitary sewer applications and offer several advantages over traditional concrete piping.
 Because HDPE pipe is lighter, easier to install, and erosion-resistant relative to concrete, this company appears poised to enjoy a significant tailwind as capital spending continues to ramp up.

 In Conclusion